-- 1. evidence core research to relate creative work to expanded ideas and approaches, in and beyond design - 2. resolve ideas through experimentation and creative processes in response to the course theme and disciplinary project brief - 3. reflect upon and evaluate research, ideas, and processes to develop and resolve project work - 4. communicate and present research, ideas and processes to a range of audiences across and beyond design
+- 1. evidence research to critically contextualise and connect creative work to expanded ideas and approaches, in and beyond design - 2. resolve ideas through informed experimentation with creative processes in response to a the course theme and disciplinary project brief - 3. critically evaluate and reflect upon research, ideas and processes to develop and resolve project work - 4. communicate and present research, ideas, processes and critical thinking to a range of audiences across and beyond design